matthewmich1/ml-from-scratch/README.md

 **Part A: Linear Regression**

-The model successfully converged after 2000 iterations.
+Model successfully converged after 2000 iterations.
 Its performance on the unseen test data was validated against Scikit-learn, with the final Mean Squared Error (MSE) being nearly identical and proving the correctness of the implementation.

 | Model                  | Final MSE on Test Set |
 | ---------------------- | --------------------- |